-MACV also produced a marching song:
+MACVSOG also produced a marching song for the mythical organization:

-A SSPL marching song was written and produced entitled Let Us Rise up Ardently and Liberate our Nation.
+A SSPL marching song was written and produced entitled Let Us Rise Up Ardently and Liberate our Nation.
 The song was sung by the island choral group, the singing fishermen (detainees who recorded songs for SSPL radio).

 SSPL Identity Card

 Shultz illustrates an SSPL membership card.
 The text in Vietnamese is:

 The SSPL Southern Committee No. 1109/CMT/NB